 If the ducts and insulation aren’t an issue, consider a zoned cooling method—the one you choose depends on your home and budget.
 To determine what solution you need, talk to a professional air conditioning contractor about it.

 If you live in the Framingham-area, Nicholson Plumbing, Heating and Air Conditioning can help.
-Contact us online to see how we can keep your upstairs cool.
+Contact us today to see how we can keep your upstairs cool!

 Francis from Nicholson Plumbing and Heating was excellent.
 He was here to evaluate HVAC in our home.
 He was very patient and answered all my questions.
 He is also polite and easy to communicate with him.
 He explained technical concepts to me in layperson terms!

 Nicholson offered what is possibly the best customer service I have dealt with in a home repair situation.
 I called them because I was looking to replace my very old furnace.
 They came out to do an initial estimate, and then came back when I had some further questions about my options.
 After installing the furnace, they ran into some problems with my air ducts.
 This happened on a Friday, and the problem was fixed by Monday afternoon.
 In addition to their excellent service, they did quality work at a fair price.
 I would recommend them to anyone looking for an HVAC company in the Framingham area!